php-fig/fig-standards/proposed/http-message.md

      * If no port is present, but a scheme is present, this method MAY return
      * the standard port for that scheme, but SHOULD return null.
      *
-     * @return null|int The port for the URI.
+     * @return null|int The URI port.
      */
     public function getPort();

     /**
      * Retrieve the path component of the URI.
      *
-     * This method MUST return a string.
+     * The path can either be empty or absolute (starting with a slash) or
+     * rootless (not starting with a slash).
+Implementations MUST support all
+     * three syntaxes.
      *
      * Normally, the empty path "" and absolute path "/" are considered equal as
      * defined in RFC 7230 Section 2.7.3.
 But this method MUST NOT automatically